Electron Beam Welding Titanium

 Titanium is a relatively hard metal and no special machining precautions during fabrication are required.
 However, there are some common sense guidelines that should be followed:

 - Do not use shop rags that may be contaminated with oil residue to clean parts.
 Use clean cloth such as cheese cloth or paper towels when cleaning titanium surfaces with solvents.
+Precision parts should be handled wearing powder free, latex gloves, and cleaned using link free cotton swaps and delicate task wipes with the appropriate solvent.

 - If debris must be blown off a part, use a bottled gas such as nitrogen or argon.
 Compressed shop air contains moisture and oil residue which can contaminate the weld area.